 Whilst AOC doesn’t enjoy the same popularity in the US as household brands like ASUS or Acer, they have nevertheless made a name for themselves in the Asia-Pacific region.

 Why?
-Because they offer monitors that challenge the title of ‘best cost per performance’.
+Because they offer monitors that offer great ‘cost per performance’ value.
 The G2770PQU is one such monitor.

 The result of these specs is ultra smooth game-play even without any inbuilt motion blur reduction.

 This is further consolidated due to the 1080p native resolution which doesn’t demand the most powerful hardware.
 If you have a somewhat recent PC of the last 3 years, you should be able to push 144 frames a second on most of the latest games.